v2keener/gAUdlf/extras/AU Plugins.md

 ### AU Recommended Pluggins

 The recommendation is that I like them.
-Your mileage may vary.
+Some of these plugins go really well together, like Checklist and Reminder(s), then there's Advanced Tables and Markdown Table Editor.
+Your mileage may vary on what's useful or how it works for you, and that's good.

 ![[Obsidian Default Core Plugins#AU Community Plugins]]